Neuron-Chan/SOFE_Winter_2024-Notes/Computer Networks/Lectures 1-4 + Preamble.md

 TBD

 **Midterm:**
 - The exam will be on Feb.
-21st during the class time.
+15th during the class time.
 - No midterm deferral, marks will be added to the final exam
+- Must pass final.

 ## <ins>Course Overview</ins>